bayleaf1130/little-bit/README.md

 </br></br>
 <h4>Thoughts:</h4></br>
 <p>
-'little-bit' is my first library attempt, and I know its a bit daunting especially in C++ but I wanted to try it.
+'little-bit' is my first library attempt, and I know it is a bit daunting especially in C++ but I wanted to try it.
  I would appreciate any help or comments given to help me improve my library or 'attempt' at it.
 Any ideas or requests?
 Let me     know!
 </p>
 </br></br>